pmz-enterprise/PMNI/README.md

 # Abstract
-Multi-view 3D reconstruction for reflective and textureless surfaces remains a challenging problem.
-Both camera pose calibration and shape reconstruction fail due to insufficient or unreliable visual features across views.
-To address these issues, we present PMNI (Pose-free Multiview Normal Integration), a novel neural surface reconstruction method that leverages surface normal maps instead of RGB images to incorporate rich geometric information.
-By enforcing geometric constraints from surface normals and multiview shape consistency within a neural signed distance function (SDF) optimization framework, PMNI robustly recovers both camera poses and high-fidelity surface geometry simultaneously.
+Reflective and textureless surfaces remain a challenge in multi-view 3D reconstruction.Both camera pose calibration and shape reconstruction often fail due to insufficient or unreliable cross-view visual features.
+To address these issues, we present PMNI (Pose-free Multi-view Normal Integration), a neural surface reconstruction method that incorporates rich geometric information by leveraging surface normal maps instead of RGB images.
+By enforcing geometric constraints from surface normals and multi-view shape consistency within a neural signed distance function (SDF) optimization framework, PMNI simultaneously recovers accurate camera poses and high-fidelity surface geometry.
 Experimental results on synthetic and real-world datasets show that our method achieves state-of-the-art performance in the reconstruction of reflective surfaces, even without reliable initial camera poses.

 # Code and Data Coming soon...